E-commerce

 FAQ, summary and sources

 Should everything be published at once?
-No: phased rollouts by family or market reduce risks and make it possible to learn about data quality.
+No: phased releases by family or by market reduce risk and make it possible to learn about data quality.

 Catalog and acquisition?
 A rich catalog supports SEO and campaign quality; an inconsistent catalog wastes paid traffic.

 Who owns the catalog?
-Often product marketing, orchestrating with procurement, supply, and IT for data feeds.
+Often product marketing, in coordination with purchasing, supply, and IT for the flows.

 Sources

-In summary, the e-commerce product catalog is both a showcase, a database, and an SEO lever: investing in quality and governance pays off as much as multiplying campaigns without a solid foundation.
+In short, the e-commerce product catalog is at once showcase, database and SEO lever: investing in quality and governance pays off as much as multiplying campaigns without a solid foundation.

-For a broader functional view of site building blocks, revisit the blog content on “e-commerce features” alongside this catalog-focused section.
+For a broader functional view of the site building blocks, refer back to the blog's "e-commerce features" content alongside this catalog focus.

-Legal review of claims, testing filters on mobile, validating tax-inclusive prices by market, checking internal links from the homepage and parent categories: a cross-review reduces back-and-forth after go-live.
+Legal review of claims, testing filters on mobile, validating prices incl. tax by market, checking internal links from the homepage and parent categories: cross-review reduces back-and-forth after go-live.

-On an ongoing basis, schedule quarterly catalog audits: orphaned SKUs, broken images, prices inconsistent with accounting, and pages that no longer receive traffic but still consume crawl budget.
+Ongoing, schedule quarterly catalog audits: orphaned SKUs, broken images, prices inconsistent with accounting, and pages that no longer receive traffic but still consume crawl.

-For product teams, connect the catalog roadmap to customer feedback: a feature heavily requested in chat or reviews can become a structuring attribute on the product page in the following quarter, without waiting for a full site redesign.
+For product teams, connect the catalog roadmap and customer feedback: a feature requested repeatedly in chat or reviews can become a structuring attribute on the product page the following quarter, without waiting for a full site redesign.

 April 8, 2026